Juan Natalicio González: Politician and writer

 However, by 1929, Natalicio was not satisfied with the way Paraguayan politics were going.
 He did not expect the Colorados to get anything at all from participating in electoral politics and the legislature while the Liberals were in power.

 In 1929 Natalicio asked the Chamber of Deputies for permission to leave his post and travel to Europe with his wife.
+He would return to Paraguay only in 1945, and in the same year would be Paraguayan ambassador to Uruguay.

 He was Minister of Finance of Paraguay from 1946 to 1948.

 Presidency

+The civil war of 1947 saw the Colorado Party and President Higinio Morínigo fight a rebellion by members of the Liberal Party, Revolutionary Febrerista Party and Communist Party.
+Significant portions of the army rebelled against the government, but Morínigo was able to maintain power with the help of the Guión Rojo, a paramilitary force of the Colorado Party that Natalicio had himself created in the early 40s and which proved crucial in helping the party maintain control of the state during this period.